RRFGamer/41549_HCI_LogBookTemplate/stage4_functional_prototype/user_evaluations/user5.md

 | I felt very confident using the system.                                                    | 5      |
 | I needed to learn a lot of things before I could get going with this system.               | 1      |

+## Criticisms

+1 - The need to go to "Home" to pin a note is impractical.

+  Suggestion:

+Add the attach button to Notes/Categories

+2 - The design of the categories could be more attractive.
+  Suggestion:

+The label containing the text "Category" could:
+  - Fill the left/right side
+  - Identical to the title of the category below.

 **SUS Score**: 97.5

 ---